Jeppe Grønning: Fyn

 Alongside his brother Andreas, Grønning started his senior career at FC Fyn, the parent club of his childhood club B 1913.
 At age 17, he signed his first professional contract on 29 December 2008, agreeing to a two-and-a-half-year deal with the club.
 He made his debut appearance, coming on as a substitute against AaB.
 During the remainder of the season, he made an additional 14 appearances, starting all remaining games in which he appeared.
-During the fall of the 2009–10 season, Grønning missed much of the first-half of the season due to a groin injury.
+During the fall of the 2009–10 season, Grønning missed much of the first half of the season due to a groin injury.
 He later renewed his contract with the club, signing for an additional two years on 8 July 2010.

 Fyn struggled in the early games of the 2010–11 season, while Grønning was still involved with the B 1913 reserve team during the season with intermittent appearances for the first team.
 Fyn were ultimately relegated to the 2011–12 Danish 2nd Division West.
 In the 2nd Division, Grønning established a strong partnership with Emil La Cour in the central midfield, and he was, among other things, involved in FC Fyn's promotion back to the 1st Division in the 2011–12 season, where the club beat HIK in the decisive playoff match for promotion.
+His time with the club ended with 38 appearances and two goals before his contract expired at the end of the 2011–12 season.

-During his time at Fyn, he was called up on two occasions for the Denmark under-18 team; however, both call-ups were canceled before he could make any appearance.
+During his time at Fyn, Grønning was called up on two occasions for the Denmark under-18 team; however, both call-ups were canceled before he could make any appearance.